Abhinish-Kumar/Node_js/README.md

 ## res.params vs res.query?
 ## Body-parser and its functionality and features?
 ## Explain the default security mechanism in node js?

+# What you should know.

+1. Javascript
+2. Node.js(foundational part)
+3. Node installed
+4. VS code (free for any language)